qualityshepherd/brine/assets/posts/southern_coast.md

 4. **Four Leaf Clover Field** A field of ONLY four leaf clovers... finding a THREE leaf clover brings the bearer luck.

 5. **Aware Wolf** Buzzards circle overhead 100 yards off.
 The target is a goat carcass that looks to have been mostly devoured by wolves.
 A werewolf in human form sleeps soundly in a nearby thicket.
 Slender with dark curly hair and covered in blood; his name is **Zander**.
 He will try to avoid notice and pretend to be looking for a lost dog if noticed.
 Zander and his pack only pose a threat at night.
-He speaks to his dead friend...
+He speaks to a dead friend...

 6. **Fare Fight** A copper-skinned warrior named **Lunara** (Warrior, Proud) is fighting three armored traders; her broken spear lodged in one trader's shoulder, she now wields daggers.
 Wandering hands_ were NOT part of the fare.
 The trader's wagon is smoking and will soon go up in flames.
 Within the wagon are 300s of pelts and two casks of fine wine (200s).